Friction disk shock absorber

-Friction disk shock absorbers or André Hartford dampers were an early form of shock absorber or damper used for car suspension.
+Friction disc shock absorbers or André Hartford dampers were an early form of shock absorber or damper used for car suspension.
 They were commonly used in the 1930s but were considered obsolete post-war.

 Compared to modern shock absorbers friction dampers only provided limited shock absorption but served mainly to damp down oscillation.

 Origins

 The friction disk pattern was invented by Truffault, before 1900.
 These used oiled leather friction surfaces between bronze disks compressed by adjustable conical springs, with the disk pack floating between arms to both chassis and axle, in the distinctive style.
 From 1904 these were licensed to several makers including Mors, who had first applied shock absorbers to cars, and Hartford in the US.
 Similar dampers were also applied as steering dampers from this early date.

 Construction

 The dampers rely, as their name suggests, on the friction within a stack of disks, clamped tightly together with a spring and clamp bolt.